ClojureBridgeLondon/community-docs/docs/curriculum/lets-not-make-excuses.md

 So far we have made a "true or false" decision using the `if statement`.
 With the `cond` function you can make a decision based on the value of a condition.
 Which ever condition matches, its associated expression will be evaluated and returned.

+The `cond` function returns the answer based on the first matching condition it finds.
+Each condition will return either true or false.
+The first condition to return true will return its associated answer.

 We need to have some value to check in the `cond` function, so either a name defined by `def` or `let` can be used.

 <!-- Using expression evaluation fix to make string appear as a value in klipse -->
 <pre><code class="language-klipse" data-eval-context="expr">